mbridak/WinterFieldDayLogger/README.md

 `.MCW .MPH .MDI` sets you to CW Phone and Digital respectively.

 `.E#` Edit contact. `.E10` would edit contact #010.

+* Corrected the TAB focus order of the edit dialog.

 ## Running the binary